sprocketsullivan/Boxplot/chapter1.md

 Compared to a barplot, the boxplot contains more information.
 The line in the middle of the box represents the median.
 That is, 50% of the data lie above this line and 50% below.
-If this line is shifted upwards or downwards from the middle, the data is skewed, i.e. not symetrically distributed around the mean.
+If this line is shifted upwards or downwards from the middle, the data is skewed, i.e. not symmetrically distributed around the mean.

 `@hint`